 Young and lonely

-I consider myself to be a social butterfly but what have I been doing all these years?
-In the past, with less gadgets communication was more powerful.
-We were more open to talking and make friends.
+I consider myself a social butterfly, but what have I been doing all these years?
+In the past, with fewer gadgets, communication was more powerful.
+We were more open to talking and making friends.
 We used to go out to get our stuff done, and we would have to communicate with each other for the smallest of things.
 Now that has changed.
 Everything can be done with the touch of a button.

 What makes for an ideal friend?
-Sure, we all want to surround overselves with people who are loyal, honest, fun, and compassionate.
+Sure, we all want to surround ourselves with loyal, honest, fun, and compassionate people.
 We are, after all, a reflection of the company we keep.
 But how well do our idealised views on friendship match reality?
-And how might friendship formation differ when it occurs in an online enviornment versus in live interactions?
+And how might friendship formation differ when it occurs in an online environment versus in live interactions?

 The new different modes of communication have become a boon and a curse.
 Phones have more or less killed post offices.
 Previously, communication took place through letters.
 The feel of writing letters and waiting for their replies are things children of today will never understand.
 It taught us patience.
-Instant messages killed letter writing and emails killed the fax system.
+Instant messages killed letter writing, and emails destroyed the fax system.
 Now we hardly communicate verbally.

 Isn’t it dangerous?
 They are so engrossed with their gadgets that they become absent in their present surroundings.
 Moments are meant to be lived.
 People need to make memories.
-Where are the sentiments and emotions?
+So, where are the sentiments and emotions?

 Today’s youth is limiting their future possibilities.
-They need to build themselves, in body, in mind, in capability, and in competence.
-There’s certain time to grow, certain time to live.
-Today’s youth have limited scale and scope of their life which should not happen.
+They need to build themselves, in body, in mind, in capability, and in incompetence.
+There’s a specific time to grow, a particular time to live.
+Unfortunately, today’s youth have limited scale and scope of their life, which should not happen.